MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-step1-configuring-priv-domain.md

 > [!div class="step-by-step"]
 > [Step 2 »](sp1-step2-configuring-corp-domain.md)

+## Set up the PRIV domain
+After unzipping the compressed file into the $env:SYSTEMDRIVE\PAM folder, edit the PAMDeploymentConfig.xml to provide details of the PRIV forest.
+Update the DNSName, the NetbiosName, the DC name, the Database/Log Path & sysvol folder Path.
+Also update the Domain & ForestMode to Windows Server 2016 (WinThreshold).

+1. Log in to the PRIV domain DC as Administrator
+2. Run PowerShell as Administrator
+3. cd $env:SYSTEMDRIVE\PAM
+4. import-module .\PAMDeployment.ps1
+5. select menu option 9 (PRIV Forest setup)

+The DC will reboot automatically after completion.
+The directory Services Restore Mode (DSRM) administrator password must match the following criteria:

+  * Password length is a minimum of 15 characters
+  * Password contains at least one lowercase character
+  * Password contains at least one UPPERCASE character
+  * Password contains at least one digit or special character

+## Configure the PRIV domain

 1. Log in to the PRIVDC as Administrator
 2. Run PowerShell as Administrator
 3. cd $env:SYSTEMDRIVE\PAM